asdqwex/doplr/README.md

     doplr forecast

 Doplr will report on its findings and give a summary of the state of the infrastructure as currently reported in the forecast file.
 Note that this action does not do a sweep!
 It simply generates reports from the current .forecast.
 Doplr forecast can be run in verbose mode: `doplr forecast -v` or you can specifically ask about a particular host or device: `doplr forecast myserver.com`.
-In verbose mode this will dump the entire forcast json object that has been stored.

 # WeatherGirl

+WeatherGirl is a pretty web interface which can browse the forecast and schedule and run sweeps.

     doplr weathergirl [--radar] [--port=90404]

-Doplr will host a webserver on port 90404 host WeatherGirl, our awesome web interface. --radar will have the daemon host it.
+Doplr will host WeatherGirl on port 90404. --radar will have the daemon host it.
 Conversely, you can start radar with WeatherGirl enabled to start with something like:

     doplr radar start --weathergirl --port=80 [--authentication=htpasswd]

 WeatherGirl is able to perform all the other tasks in Doplr.
-It can schedule sweeps, browse the forecast, schedule sweeps, etc. The goal of this interface is to expose all major features of the doplr suite via a slick wed UI.
+The goal of this interface is to expose all major features of the doplr suite via a slick web UI.
+WeatherGirls end game goal would be to compete with Ubuntu's JuJu and entirely replace Graphite/Grafana.

 # Security

-By default doplr will simply use your user to attempt to log into systems.
+By default doplr will simply use the current user to attempt to log into systems.
 Obviously, this is not typically desired or secure, particularly for a weathergirl server.
 There are two ways to accomplish this task: Bootstrap a dedicated SSH user, or install a doplr agent on the remote systems.

     doplr sweep host doplr@myserver.com -i somekey.pem